コンテンツにスキップ

 This was the first time that all 13 students tried singing kouta songs together.
 The "Kyogen Kouta Collection," a collection of various kouta songs that appear in Kyogen plays, was a very satisfying and powerful performance, with the students' emotions and voices coming together.
 Each performer also shone brilliantly in the other performances, drawing laughter from the audience.
 Even as the trees rustled loudly in the occasional gusts of wind, the students' voices must have reached many people.

-In this class, the students themselves are the main characters, and I think I am just a supporting role.
-It is difficult to live as yourself in this world, but the world of Kyogen affirms you as you are.
-The students' lively performances were very beautiful.
+In this class, the students themselves are the main characters, and I believe I am merely in a supporting role.
+We live in a world where it is difficult to live true to yourself, but the world of Kyogen affirms you as you are.
+The sight of the students performing with such liveliness is truly beautiful.
 The hour flew by, but I'm sure the gods were pleased by the students' enthusiasm and the laughter of the audience.

 The ceremony ends on a happy note with a congratulatory song, with the hope that daily life will be enriched even just a little.